-The middling Sport option is more a cosmetic thing, bringing larger 21in wheels, a carbon roof and Alcantara interior bits.
+The middling Sport Pack option is more a cosmetic thing, bringing larger 21-inch wheels, a carbon roof and Alcantara interior bits.
 Nice, but you’ll need Sport+ if the bark is to match the bite.
 And it won’t add much if you’re leasing, perhaps putting another £40 on your already bolshy £1,600 monthly bill.

-When it comes to reliability, Lexus has an impeccable track record and has a habit of topping customer surveys for customer service and ownership experience.
+When it comes to reliability, Lexus has an impeccable track record and has a habit of topping surveys for customer service and ownership experience.
 But even given the drama, quality and dependability baked into the LC, it’s a niche old choice here in the UK.

 Lexus sold nearly 3,000 LC coupes and convertibles back in 2020, of which a princely 82 were on British shores.
 As we write, there are only double figure numbers for sale in the classifieds, priced from around £50,000.
 Which does at least suggest such rarity helps strengthen residuals a bit – some of its rivals are infamous for shedding thousands almost as soon as you’ve driven your brand-new car out of the dealer’s postcode.

 Lexus has lightly changed the LC a couple of times during its life so far, with a geeky update in 2020 removing 10kg of unsprung weight and sharpening the steering, while also adding Apple CarPlay and Android Auto.

 The 2024 update will bring a new touchscreen and a slightly different interior, but it’ll also include gearbox changes to allow it to be a little cleverer and more reactive in auto mode, while the brake-by-wire system will be retuned, the suspension will be slightly modified and the engine mounts will be beefed up.
 Sounds like we’ll need another go – purely for consumer advice purposes, of course.